withinJoel/Elsa/README.md

 # Features
 * Helps you to search the web faster.
 * Protects your online privacy.
+* Has more than 40+ math functions.
+* Supports AI based detections.
 * Fast and secure way to browse the web.
 * Detect humans, nudity, gender and many more.
 * Customize the way you wanted it to be.